iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/enrichment.rst

 Enrichment Section
 ==================

-The configuration section for a enrichment follows the general INI format.
-Its name must be ``enrichment`` - this will indicate that it is a enrichment configuration section.
-This configuration section must properly describe a enrichment tool for one study.
+The configuration section for enrichment data follows the general INI format.
+Its name must be ``enrichment`` - this will indicate that it is an enrichment data configuration section.
+This configuration section must properly configure enrichment data for one study.
+This is an optional section.

 [enrichment]
 ------------

-Down below are explained proprties of this section.
+The properties for this section are explained below.

 peopleGroups
 ____________